A History of The Musical

 Altogether, Offenbach composed over one hundred operettas.
 Translated into various languages and produced all over Europe and America, the best of these works offered a rich vein of political satire and catchy melodies.
 Offenbach's international hits included

 - La Belle Helene (1864) took a comic look at the legendary of Helen of Troy.

 - La Grande-Duchesse de Gerolstein (1867) is a coquettish monarch with a dangerous weakness for men in uniform.
-She promotes a handsome private to command her armies ' but disposes of him when she realizes his heart belongs to a simple country girl.
-This biting political satire enjoyed tremendous international success, and gave Schneider her most celebrated starring role.
+She promotes a handsome private to command her armies, only to dispose of him when she realizes his heart belongs to a simple country girl.
+This biting satire of royal misbehavior enjoyed tremendous international success and gave Schneider her most celebrated starring role.

-- La Perichole (1868) had a lovely Peruvian street singer make a romantic choice between a poor artist and the Spanish Viceroy.
+- La Perichole (1868) had Schneider as a lovely Peruvian street singer who must make a romantic choice between a poor artist and the Spanish Viceroy.

 - Les Brigands (1869) depicted a band of thieves scheming to rob a womanizing provincial nobleman.